masumrumi/Kaggle_Projects/Boston-housing/README.md

     from scipy.special import boxcox1p
     from scipy.stats import boxcox_normmax

-    ## Getting all the data that are not of "object" type.
+    ## Getting all the numerical features.
     numeric_feats = df.dtypes[df.dtypes != "object"].index

     # Check the skew of all numerical features